mcote01/itwinjs-core/core/imodel-bridge/twoProcessConnector.md

 }
 ```

-The customer can then write a format-specific subclass of Base2PConnector to implement the conversion logic for any given external format.
-For example:
+The user can then write a format-specific subclass of Base2PConnector to implement the conversion logic for any given external format.
+Here are excerpts from an example connector subclass that handles and external database containing objects called "tiles".
+Tiles can be grouped.
+The corresponding Reader program returns tile and group data in JSON format in this example.
+(They could use any agreed format.)
+In this example, the reader is implemented as a Python program.
+Note how the connector subclass is not concerned with IPC mechanics; only with conversion logic.

 ```ts
 export class Test2PConnector extends Base2PConnector {